kmclellan/mstc/CONTRIBUTING.md

 We promise to extend courtesy and respect to everyone involved in this project regardless of gender, gender identity, sexual orientation, disability, age, race, ethnicity, religion, or level of experience.
-We expect anyone contributing to the Reservations project to do the same.
+We expect anyone contributing to the MSTC project to do the same.

 If any member of the community violates this code of conduct, the maintainers of the MSTC project may take action, removing issues, comments, and